sfomuseum/go-www-geotag/README.md

 ## Important

+This is work in progress, documentation is incomplete.

+## Background

-This is work in progress, including the documentation.
-In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts.
+Have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts.

 ## Tools

 ```